 By James Swyter

-James Swyter is a Research Associate at Cascade Policy Institute, Oregon’s free market public policy research organization.
+James Swyter was a research associate at Cascade Policy Institute during Cascade’s 2022 Summer Internship Program.
+Based in Portland, Cascade Policy Institute is Oregon’s free market public policy research organization.